Shin Tae-yong: Club career

 After graduating from Yeungnam University, Shin spent 12 seasons playing for Ilhwa Chunma.
 He won the K League Young Player of the Year Award in 1992, the first year of his professional career.
 He was a key player for Ilhwa Chunma when they won the K League for three consecutive years from 1993 to 1995.
 Especially in 1995, he became the Most Valuable Player of the K League, and also won the Asian Club Championship in the end of the year.
 Afterwards, Ilhwa Chunma faltered for a while, but they succeeded in conquering the league again under Shin's contribution.
 They once again won the league for three consecutive years from 2001 to 2003, and he also won his second MVP Award in 2001.
 He scored 99 goals and provided 68 assists in 401 matches in the K League, as well as the Korean League Cup.
-He could become a one-club man, but came to Australia to play for the Queensland Roar in the A-League.
-He is regarded as one of the greatest K League players of all time, and was selected for the K League 30th Anniversary Best XI in 2013.
+Shin is regarded as one of the greatest K League players of all time, and was selected for the K League 30th Anniversary Best XI in 2013.

-Drafted by the Queensland Roar in the Australian A-League in 2005, he retired due to an ankle problem.
+He could have become a one-club man, but finished his playing career in Australia with the Queensland Roar in the A-League.
+Shin retired in September 2005 due to an ongoing ankle issue that would have required surgery.
 He accepted an assistant coaching role at the club, assisting Miron Bleiberg primarily with technical skills.

+International career

-He played 23 international matches including at the 1996 AFC Asian Cup for the South Korea national team.
+Shin played 23 international matches including at the 1996 AFC Asian Cup for the South Korea national team.